handy-vic/AI-ML/README.md

 🎛 UI / Chat Interface:
 To be integrate with Python UI dashboard (Lastly)

-#This project is open for contributions.
+# Project is open for contributions..